ClarkFieseln/tea2adt/doc/documentation.md

 cfg/volume_speaker_right
 ```
-Next time these settings will be used automatically. tea2adt sets the system audio levels for you.
+Next time these settings will be used automatically by tea2adt.

 To avoid automatic setting of volumes just leave the parameters empty.